mlavin/django-hilbert/docs/middleware.rst

 This is a much more convienent method for handling large groups of urls or third party application urls than the first.
 However, in some ways it feels like double work of defining the url regular expressions.

+Together these middleware provides a good amount of flexibility in defining views/urls which require SSL.